 The throwing spike (sometimes called a throwing star) is an unusual weapon used almost exclusively by Assassins.
-Ordinarily it is just a (d2, 2) weapon-making it (d2 +1, 2) in the hands of an Assassin, if the Assassin has the Armour Piercing technique-and is therefore not especially effective against armoured targets.
+Ordinarily it is just a (d2, 2) weapon-making it (d2 +1, 1) in the hands of an Assassin with the Armour Piercing technique-and is therefore not especially effective against armoured targets.
 It has the advantage that an Assassin can hurl up to three spikes, not necessarily all at the same opponent, as a single action.
-Throwing spikes are sometimes coated with poison (see pages 45 and 122).
+Throwing spikes are sometimes coated with poison (pages 45 and 122).